paulhroth/junit4-selenium-saucelabs-tests/README.md

 4. Right click on a test in the Project Explorer, then select Run As > JUnit Test.

-5. Navigate to ```https://saucelabs.com``` and view your test results, or see more basic results directly in your IDE.
+5. SauceLabs specific: Navigate to ```https://saucelabs.com``` and view your results, a captured video of each test, and more.
+   Local or SauceLabs: View the results of your tests directly in your IDE.

 To Do